JOURNEY

 Localrent is my preferred car rental company here.
 Localrent has the biggest selection of rental cars in Montenegro and they work with local agencies so you get prices 5-25% below what the big brands can offer.
 They also have amazing service.

-There are many highlights to see in Kotor, but St. Tryphon's Cathedral and St. Nicholas Church stand out with their historical significance.
+There are many highlights to see in Kotor, but St. Tryphon's Cathedral, the Kotor Maritime Museum and the iconic Kotor city walls are top attractions.

 You should plan to spend about 2-3 hours exploring Kotor Old Town.